epicosy/cb-repair/README.md

 This following explains the baseline usage.
 For more advanced usages check the readme under operations.

 #### Generating Polls
+This step can be skipped if polls were generated in the setup.

 The default number of traversals through the state graph per round is 100.
 That will generate 100 polls, it can be changed by supplying the ```-n``` option followed by the respective number of traversals.